Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Computational procedures

 L\"owdin orthogonalized atomic orbitals were selected as projectors for the Hubbard manifold, and Hubbard corrections were only calculated for the O-2\textit{p} states~\cite{KirchnerHall:2021}.
-Projected density of states (PDOS) were computed at the DFT and DFT+$U$ levels of theory to ascertain the states of high intensity at the valence and conduction band edges, and subsequently support the application of Hubbard corrections to light elements but not $p$-block elements.
+Projected density of states (PDOS) were computed at the DFT and DFT+$U$ levels of theory to ascertain the orbitals that contribute most to the valence and conduction band edges, and subsequently support the application of Hubbard corrections to O-2\textit{p} states but not orbitals of $p$-block metal cations.
 For these calculations, Gaussian smearing was used with a broadening parameter of $5 \times 10^{-3}$~Ry.
 The Hubbard parameters calculated for the O-2\textit{p} states of each material are reported in Table~\ref{tab:25result}.
-After the $U$ parameter calculations, the Hubbard corrections were applied to the O-2\textit{p} states and a self-consistent field calculation was conducted to compute the band gap.
-The band edges were calculated using the geometric mean of the Mulliken electronegativities as discussed in Sec.~\ref{sec:pblock_methods_screen}~\cite{Wu:2012}.
-The data used to produce the results of this paper are available in the Materials Cloud Archive \cite{MaterialsCloudArchive2022}.
+After the $U$ parameter calculations, the Hubbard corrections were applied to the O-2\textit{p} states and a self-consistent field calculation was conducted to compute the band gap (with the PBEsol-relaxed structure fixed).
+The band edges were calculated using the geometric mean of the Mulliken electronegativities as discussed in Sec.~\ref{sec:pblock_methods_screen}.

+Hybrid functional calculations of band gaps were performed using the HSE06 functional (with 75\% of the short-range part of the exchange energy computed using the PBEsol exchange energy and the remaining 25\% computed as the exact-exchange energy)~\cite{Heyd:2003}, and norm-conserving pseudopotentials from the PseudoDojo library~\cite{Setten:2018}.
+A kinetic energy cutoff of 80 Ry was used for the plane-wave expansion of both Kohn--Sham wavefunctions and the exact-exchange term.
+The $\Gamma$-centered ${\boldsymbol{k}}$-point mesh was kept constant or densified so that the $\Gamma$-centered ${\boldsymbol{q}}$-point mesh used to sample the Fock operator could be coarsened by a factor two in each directions of the reciprocal lattice.
+The Gygi--Baldereschi scheme was used to treat the singularity of the Coulomb interaction in Fourier space at small ${\boldsymbol{q}}$-vectors~\cite{Gygi:1986}.

+Data and metadata used to produce the results of this paper are available in the Materials Cloud Archive \cite{MaterialsCloudArchive2022}.

-{\it Estimation of Shannon ionic radii ---} Shannon effective ionic radii of alkaline-earth cations were taken from Ref.~\cite{Shannon:1976}, except for Mg$^{2+}$, whose radius is not listed at the oxygen coordination number of 12.
+{\it Estimation of Shannon ionic radii ---} Shannon effective ionic radii of alkaline earth cations were taken from Ref.~\cite{Shannon:1976}, except for Mg$^{2+}$, whose radius is not listed at the oxygen coordination number of 12.
 The radius $R$ of Mg$^{2+}$ was instead estimated using an empirical bond-strength–bond-length relation: $s = s_0 \left(R / R_0\right)^{-N}$, where the Mg-O bond-strength $s$ is given by the ratio of the oxidation number of Mg$^{2+}$ over its oxygen coordination number, and $R_0$, $s_0$, and $N$ are fitting parameters given in Ref.~\onlinecite{Brown:1973}.